The winner of our article competition through Octorank examines progress towards the use of DNA as a method of data storage. Great work, Alison!

 DNA also has an incredible capacity for the density of information – recall that the 3 billion base pairs that encode our genome are folded into a structure with a diameter of a mere 6 µm.
 Furthermore, while the speed of innovation rapidly demotes technological devices to vintage curiosities, the need for reading the genetic code will persist for as long as humans do.
 Despite such promise, several barriers must be overcome before of DNA as a storage device becomes a reality.

 Mind the Read-Write Gap

 Advances in sequencing (reading) DNA has far outpaced those for synthesizing (writing) DNA.
 The time to sequence a human genome plummeted from 13 years to 24 hours, and it can be performed for around €900.
 With the current rate of €0.25 per synthesized base pair, writing a whole human genome would a hefty €1B.

-Commercial ventures looking to revolutionizing the field of DNA synthesis include American start-ups like Gen9, which was recently acquired by Gingko Bioworks, and Twist, which are implementing multiplex platforms to scale up processes.
+Commercial ventures looking to revolutionizing the field of DNA synthesis include American start-ups like Gen9, which was recently acquired by Ginkgo Bioworks, and Twist, which are implementing multiplex platforms to scale up processes.
 Other companies such as Molecular Assemblies are developing novel enzymatic based methods to synthesize DNA.

 Market demand should also increase with the adoption of CRISPR/Cas9 and growth in synthetic biology, thus driving down the price through improvements to DNA synthesis chemistry.